boscoh/uniprot/README.md

 ## Fetching identifier mappings

-If we have a bunch of seqids that cleanly maps to a known type of id recognized by uniprot, we can use batch mode to map identifiers in groups of 100 at a time.
+If we have a bunch of sequence identifiers that cleanly maps to a known identifier type recognized by uniprot, we can use batch mode to map identifiers in groups of 100 at a time.
 It's very important that the type of the identifiers are specified.
 These can be looked up at <http://www.uniprot.org/faq/28#mapping-faq-table>.